spdrman/rust-demo/README.md

   * Some rows are "HH:MM	Break / Station ID"

-YOUR HOMEWORK:
+# YOUR HOMEWORK:

-For each song
+For each song in the playlist datastructure

+Search youtube for music video based on "artist" + "song"

+https://www.youtube.com/results?search_query=Groove+Matter+%2B+97+Ways

-Search youtube for music video based on "artist" + "song" https://www.youtube.com/results?search_query=Groove+Matter+%2B+97+Ways Take the result and pick the first one and store it
+Take the result and pick the first one and store it